Han8931/go-pdf/README.md

   <img src="gorae.svg" alt="Gorae logo" width="180">
 </p>

-Gorae (*고래*, *whale*) is a cozy TUI librarian for your PDFs.
-It watches a folder, keeps metadata in sync, and gives you quick search/favorite/to-read queues so you can swim through papers with joy.
-I hope the app makes your reading life calmer and more fun.
+Gorae (*고래*, *whale*) is a cozy TUI librarian for your PDFs—built for Vim/CLI/TUI lovers who want to stay in the terminal, keep metadata in sync, and enjoy quick search/favorite/to-read queues.

 **Highlights**
 - Fast file browser with metadata-aware favorites, to-read list, and reading states.